uncefact/project-vckit/README.md

 To release a new version, ensure we have the `version.json` file updated with the new version number.
 Then, create a new release tag with the following steps:

-1. Create a new release branch from `main` with the version number as the branch name.
+1. Create a new release branch from `next` with the version number as the branch name.
 2. Update the `version.json` file with the new version number.
+3. Generate new documentation version using the release script `yarn release:doc`.
+4. Check API documentation and update if necessary.
-3. Commit the changes and push the branch.
+5. Commit the changes and push the branch.
-4. Create a pull request from the release branch to `main`.
+6. Create a pull request from the release branch to `main`.
-5. Merge the pull request.
+7. Merge the pull request.
-6. Create a new release tag with the version number.
+8. Create a new release tag with the version number.
-7. Push the tag to the repository.
+8. Push the tag to the repository.

 (\*) With the `version.json` file, it contains the version number in the following format: